-It is recommended that NRTI therapy be reinitiated in participants during the Follow-Up Period if they meet any of the follow criteria:
+It is recommended that commercial NRTI therapy be reinitiated in participants at any time during the Follow-Up Period if they meet any of the following criteria:

 - HBV DNA increase $\geq 2 \log{10}$ IU/mL within a 2-week period - HBV DNA $> 100,000$ IU/mL at any Follow-Up Period visit (regardless of other biochemical parameters or ALT values) - Confirmed increase of HBV DNA $> 20,000$ IU/mL (ie, at 2 consecutive collections, regardless of other biochemical parameters or ALT values) - Note: The repeat HBV DNA test should be performed as soon as possible and no later than 7 calendar days after the initial result is received.
-Central laboratory testing is preferred, but local laboratory results will be accepted if it is not feasible to collect central laboratory results in time. - HBV DNA $> 2,000$ IU/mL concurrent with any of the following criteria at the same visit: - Confirmed total bilirubin $> 2x$ ULN and ALT $>$ ULN - Any sign of hepatic decompensation (including, but not limited to, confirmed increase in prothrombin time [PT] ≥ 2 or international normalized ratio [INR] ≥ 0.5 from baseline, jaundice, ascites, encephalopathy, etc.) - ALT $> 10x$ ULN - ALT $> 2x$ ULN persisting for ≥ 12 consecutive weeks - ALT $> 5x$ ULN persisting for ≥ 4 consecutive weeks - Confirmed HBeAg seroreversion (ie, HBeAg positive after being HBeAg negative at NRTI discontinuation) - Any other clinically significant event(s) warranting initiation of NRTI therapy in the opinion of the investigator after discussion with Sponsor
+Central laboratory testing is preferred, but local laboratory results will be accepted if it is not feasible to collect central laboratory results in time.

+- HBV DNA > 2,000 IU/mL concurrent with any of the following criteria at the same visit: - Confirmed total bilirubin > 2x ULN and ALT > ULN - Any sign of hepatic decompensation (including, but not limited to, confirmed increase in prothrombin time [PT] ≥ 2 or international normalized ratio [INR] ≥ 0.5 from baseline, jaundice, ascites, encephalopathy, etc) - ALT > 10x ULN - ALT > 2x ULN persisting for ≥ 12 consecutive weeks - ALT > 5x ULN persisting for ≥ 4 consecutive weeks - Confirmed HBeAg seroreversion (ie, HBeAg positive after being HBeAg negative) - Any other clinically significant event(s) warranting initiation of NRTI therapy in the opinion of the investigator after discussion with Sponsor

-Participants who are retreated with NRTI therapy should continue to be followed per the SOA for the Follow-Up Period ([Table 12](#)) through the Week 48 visit.
+Participants who start NRTI therapy in the Follow-Up period should continue to be followed per the SOA for the Follow-Up Period ([Table 10](#)) through the Week 48 visit.
 Participants with HBV DNA increase $\geq 2 \log{10}$ IU/mL within a 2-week period should: